 6. The Milwaukee Road Depot

 The Chicago, Milwaukee, and Saint Paul Railroad, also known as The Milwaukee Road, built a beautiful brick passenger depot in 1915.
 The brick tower with its bright yellow Milwaukee Road sign is a Great Falls icon.
 The depot is part of the Railroad Historic District Walking Tour.

 At Sluice Boxes State Park, 40 minutes southeast of Great Falls, limestone cliffs and steep canyons tower above Belt Creek.
 Find historic mine and railroad remnants.
 Enjoy hiking, fishing, birding, and rafting.
 Rafters must have at least intermediate paddling skills and be prepared to self-rescue.

 Pro Tip: Bring river shoes.
 You will get wet feet.

 Twelve miles north of Great Falls, Benton Lake is a 5,000-acre wetland famed for birding success.
 Migratory birds flock to the wetland in spring and fall and 28 mammalian species reside there.
 In the fall, hunters can bag upland birds and waterfowl.

 Robert Vaughn, the area’s first European settler, was from Wales.
 He became known as the Celtic Cowboy.
-The Celtic Cowboy Pub and Restaurant honors his legacy in the Arvon Block building that he constructed.
+Located downtown, The Celtic Cowboy Pub and Restaurant honors his legacy in the Arvon Block building that he constructed.
 (Arvon for “R. Vaughn.”
 Get it?)
 The menu invokes his Celtic heritage with items like the shepherd’s pie — and the cowboy he became with dishes like the beef medallions.
-Stay on-site at the Hotel Arvon.
+Stay onsite at the Hotel Arvon.

 Pro Tip: Fill growlers from any brewery out of their taps.